Drought is an enduring feature of the Australian landscape. It has significant economic, social and environmental impacts.

-The FDF provides secure, continuous funding for drought resilience initiatives.
-It will help Australian farms and communities prepare for the impacts of drought.
+The Future Drought Fund (FDF) was established in 2019.
+It provides secure, continuous funding for drought resilience initiatives.
+It is helping Australian farmers and communities prepare for the impacts of drought.

 Productivity Commission Review

-The report will help inform the future direction of FDF investments and activities from 2024.
+The Productivity Commission carried out a review of the Future Drought Fund (FDF) and released their Inquiry Report on 26 September 2023.
+The report helped to inform the future direction of FDF investments and activities from 2024.

 Better climate information